 - As a form of insurance, whether the decision to be made is difficult or not;

-- For an opinion whether the facts are likely to be treated by the SRA as giving rise to a breach of rules; and
+- For a professional opinion on whether the relevant facts are likely to be treated by the SRA as giving rise to a breach of rules; and

-As an SRA regulated law firm ourselves, advice you seek from us is legally privileged.
+As an SRA regulated law firm ourselves, the advice you obtain from us is legally privileged.

-- Compliance with the SRA Code of Conduct 2011;
+- Compliance with the SRA Codes of Conduct 2019;

 - SRA Accounts Rules issues;

-- Compliance with other aspects of the SRA Handbook 2011, including SRA Practising Regulations and SRA Authorisation Rules 2011;
+- Compliance with other aspects of the SRA Standards and Regulations 2019 (and its predecessor rules);

 - Statutory requirements for law firms;